Second Home & Buy-to-Let Stamp Duty Calculator

 - •You're buying a caravan, mobile home, or houseboat

-HMRC defines a second home broadly for stamp duty purposes.
-Any residential property you purchase while already owning another residential property triggers the 5% surcharge.
+HMRC's definition is broad and intent-blind.
+Any residential property you purchase while already owning another residential property triggers the 5% surcharge — second home, buy-to-let, holiday home, or property held for renovation.
 This includes:

 - •Holiday homes: A cottage in Cornwall, a flat in Edinburgh, or any property used for holidays while you retain your main residence